jeff1evesque/LeQue/README.md

 ```
 cd /var/www/html/
-sudo chown -R jeffrey:sudo audio-analyzer
+sudo chown -R jeffrey:sudo leque
 ```

 **Note:** change 'jeffrey' to the user account YOU use.

-Then, with the exception of the `.gitignore` file, ensure `/var/www/html/audio-analyzer/audio` is an empty directory, so that we can change it's ownership:
+Then, with the exception of the `.gitignore` file, ensure `/var/www/html/leque/audio` is an empty directory, so that we can change it's ownership:

 ```
-cd /var/www/html/audio-analyzer/
+cd /var/www/html/leque/
 sudo chown www-data:sudo audio
 ```